Fast constrained sampling in pre-trained diffusion models

-A number of recent approaches to solving inverse problems in denoising diffusion models have been investigated in hope that pre-trained large models, which required significant investment, can be used for inference directly, without additional tuning for each different inverse problem \citep{chung2023diffusion, rout2023solving, chung2023prompt}.
-The most typical problem formulation is the denoising generation of the sequence $\vx_T, \vx_{T-1},..., \vx_1, \vx_0$ under the constraint on the final signal in the form $\mA \vx_0=\vy$, or using a relaxed version that requires minimization of $||\mA \vx_0 - \vy||_2^2$, possibly as part of the likelihood function $p(\vy|\vx_0)={\cal N}(\vy; \mA \vx_0, \sigma^2 \mI)$.
+Previous works studied whether large pre-trained diffusion models, which required significant investment to train, can be directly used for inference under novel conditions without additional tuning for each different constraint \cite{chung2023diffusion}.
+The typical problem formulation is denoising the sequence $\vx_T, \vx_{T-1},..., \vx_1, \vx_0$ under a linear constraint on the final signal in the form $\mA \vx_0=\vy$, or a relaxed version that minimizes $||\mA \vx_0 - \vy||_2^2$ as part of the likelihood $p(\vy|\vx_0)={\cal N}(\vy; \mA \vx_0, \sigma^2 \mI)$.

 Contrary to classifier guidance, which trained a separate model for the likelihood $p(\vy \mid \vx_t)$, the linear constraint only applies to the final, noise-free image $\vx_0$.
-Thus, existing methods rely on Tweedie's formula \citep{efron2011tweedie}, denoising diffusion models approximating $\nabla_{\vx_t} \log p_t(\vx_t)$ can be used to express the expected value of $\vx_0$, denoted as $\hat{\vx}_0$, but the addition of the constraint as if an additional observed variable $\vy$ was generated requires the addition of the term $\nabla_{\vx_t} \log p(\vy \mid \vx_t)$ to every diffusion sampling step, and previous works considered different approximations of $p(\vy \mid \vx_t)$ using the estimated $\hat{\vx}_0$ \cite{chung2023diffusion,yu2023freedom}.
+Thus, existing methods rely on Tweedie's formula \cite{efron2011tweedie}, by which denoising diffusion models approximating $\nabla_{\vx_t} \log p_t(\vx_t)$ can be used to express the expected value of $\vx_0$, denoted as $\hat{\vx}_0$.
+Including the constraint as if an additional observed variable $\vy$ was generated requires adding $\nabla_{\vx_t} \log p(\vy \mid \vx_t)$ to every diffusion sampling step, and previous works considered different approximations of $p(\vy \mid \vx_t)$ using the estimated $\hat{\vx}_0$ \cite{chung2023diffusion,yu2023freedom}.